-One of the questions I am most often asked is how home educated students can go to university, if they are not following a traditional curriculum.
+Many people ask how home educated students can go to university, if they are not following a traditional curriculum.
 When the child concerned is young, I point out that a lot may change in the next ten or more years.
-If pushed further, I’ll explain that, if things are as they are now, a child in the UK can always choose to go to sixth form college when he or she is sixteen, or take public A-level exams after studying them by correspondence, or at home.
+With an older child I explain that in the UK they can choose to go to sixth form college when they are sixteen.
+They can also or take public GCSE or A-level exams after studying them by correspondence, or at home.

-However, although this is true, it doesn’t have to be that straightforward.
-While schools want students to believe that the only route to higher education is through A-levels, this is far from the case.
-There are many home educated students in the UK who have gone to university without A-levels; in some cases they have no formal qualifications at all.
+However, these are not the only routes to higher education.
+There are many home educated students in the UK who have gone to university without A-levels.
+In some cases they have no formal qualifications at all.

 Home Education and University

-In the US, some universities actively seek for ‘homeschooled’ students, aware that they are usually self-motivated and dedicated to their chosen subjects, in contrast to many schooled students who may go to university simply because they can’t think of any alternatives.
+In the US, some universities actively seek for ‘homeschooled’ students.
+They know that they are usually self-motivated and dedicated to their chosen subjects.
+This is in contrast to many school students who may go to university because they can’t think of any alternatives.

-Unfortunately, this is not yet the case in the UK, although in general home educated students do well at university.
-Nevertheless, universities are often interested in well-rounded students who can demonstrate a passion for their chosen subject.
-Thus work experience, or evidence of extensive studying, or (in creative subjects) a good portfolio may be of value.
+This is not yet the case in the UK, although most home educated students do well at university.
+Nevertheless, universities usually like well-rounded students who have a passion for their chosen subject.
+Thus work experience, or evidence of extensive studying, or a good portfolio may be of value.
 When a teenager is not in school, there is far more time for deeper study or relevant experience than is possible for students at school or sixth-form college.

 Another option is to choose a foundation degree.
-These are particularly suitable for those who are practical as well as academic, or who want to study for courses such as architecture or business.
-They do not have any entry requirements, and combine work experience with academic learning.
-In many cases, after achieving a foundation degree, a student can opt to do a further year’s study which leads to a standard honours degree.
-They can be done full-time or, in some cases, part-time.
+These are ideal for those who are practical as well as academic.
+They may also suit those who want to study for courses such as architecture or business.
+There are no entry requirements, and they combine work experience with academic learning.
+After achieving a foundation degree, a student may opt for a further year’s study which leads to a standard honours degree.
+They can do this full-time or, in some cases, part-time.

 Home Education and UCAS

-Many degree courses at universities do require qualifications.
-Applications are made through the UCAS site, usually in the year before the student hopes to start studying at the university.
-UCAS has a system of ‘points’ which many universities follow, requiring either particular qualifications or a certain number of UCAS points.
-Typically, three A-levels would be accepted for many courses, but – depending on the course – specific ones may be required, and/or particular grades.
-Qualifications from other sources – eg from schools in other countries, or those such as BTEC, or Grade 8 music exams – may also be acceptable, depending on the course being studied.
+Many degree courses at universities require qualifications.
+Students must apply through the UCAS site, usually in the year before they hope to start studying at the university.
+UCAS has a system of ‘points’ which many universities follow.
+Each degree course sets out what is needed for a student to apply.
+Most require either specific qualifications or a certain number of UCAS points.
+Typically, three A-levels are accepted for many courses.
+Some require specific ones and/or particular grades.
+Some accept alternative qualifications from other sources – eg from other countries, or those such as BTEC, or music exams.

 You can find full details of how points are calculated on the ‘tariff’ page of the UCAS site.

-Thus it is important for any home educated student considering further education to start looking, by the time he is about thirteen or fourteen, at what different universities may require for his chosen field.
-A student wanting to study medicine has little choice other than to take three A-levels, including biology and chemistry, although it may be possible to take a foundation degree in science instead.
-A student wanting to study art should be building up a portfolio of styles, and perhaps aiming to take at least a GCSE in Art.
+Thus it is important for any home educated student considering further education to start researching as early as possible.
+Check what different universities may require for his chosen field.
+A student wanting to study medicine has little choice other than to take three A-levels, including biology and chemistry.
+The only other possible option us to take a foundation degree in science instead.
+A student wanting to study art should build up a portfolio of styles, and perhaps aim to take a GCSE in Art.
 Each university and each course within that university may have different requirements.

 The UCAS application does not just ask for qualifications; it also wants the student to describe their interests, their achievements, and why they are applying.
-The personal statement is probably the most important part, so students should make sure they spend time over this; preparing it in a word processor is best rather than typing it in directly, and it should be checked by a parent or other adult to ensure it includes relevant information without unnecessary padding.
+The personal statement is probably the most important part, so students should make sure they spend time over this.
+Preparing it in a word processor is better than typing it in directly.
+A parent or other adult should check that it includes relevant information without padding.

 A parent will not be able to provide a reference; if the student has done paid or voluntary work, or has studied for qualifications such as music or drama exams, there may be a teacher or employer who can provide an academic or character reference.
 A minister or youth group leader may be an other possibility, or – if correspondence courses have been taken – a tutor.
 It should ideally be someone who is aware of the student’s academic potential and work ethic, and also how well they are likely to interact with other students.